SethArchambault/CastleFortify/README.md

 5. Submit a Pull Request with a clear title and description.

->   Right now the codebase is a bit cluttered, if you can figure out how things work, feel free to contribute a pull request to the DEV branch.
-I will have a cleaner version of the code for v1.
+>   Right now the codebase is a bit cluttered, but I will have a cleaner version of the code for v1.